After you have been assessed as eligible for a home care package, follow this pathway to access and manage your services:

 How to complain about costs

-If you, your carer, or anyone else is concerned about what you are paying for services, you can make a complaint to your provider first, or the Aged Care Complaints Commissioner.
+If you, your carer, or anyone else is concerned about what you are paying for services, you can make a complaint to your provider first, or the Aged Care Quality and Safety Commission.